Pet Wellness Guides > How to Treat a Dog's Upset Stomach: Home Remedies and Tips

 Burping and flatulence are entirely natural occurrences in dogs.
 So how do you know if it’s something normal or a symptom of stomach issues?
 Watch for increased gas, gurgling noises inside the abdomen, and excess burping, as those abnormalities indicate an upset stomach.

 Loss of appetite

 You know how much your dog loves to eat, right?
-Well, if your pup suddenly stops eating dog food, that’s definitely a sign that something isn’t right.
+Well, if your pup suddenly stops eating dog food, that’s a sure sign that something isn’t right.
 When you notice that your dog is refusing to eat, that may be a sign of stomach pain.
-If this state continues more than one day, contact your veterinarian for advice on the best care for your dog.
+If this state continues for more than one day, contact your veterinarian to recommend the best care for your dog.

 Stretching the neck and looking up.

 When you notice your dog extending their neck and looking upwards, there is a good chance she is experiencing pain in the abdominal region.
 Dogs do this to ease the pain and pressure of gastrointestinal problems.

 There’s much debate about whether dogs eat grass to induce vomiting or they do so for fun, and then it happens to cause an upset stomach.
 Unless your dog loves eating grass for pleasure, they may have an upset stomach, especially if they eat grass in combination with some of these other symptoms.